matloff/TidyverseSkeptic/README.md

 post I saw came from a person who panicked with guilt because she had written a **for** loop rather than employ Tidyverse's functional programming package **purrr**.
-In another tweet, the poster was angry because there was a name conflict between a long-established R function and one in the Tidyverse; he demanded that the original authors change the name, oblivious to the fact that theirs long preceded Tidyverse.
+In another tweet, the poster was angry because there was a name conflict between a long-established R function, **select()**, and one in the Tidyverse; he demanded that the original authors change the name, oblivious to the fact that theirs long preceded Tidyverse.
 Any criticism of the Tidyverse on Twitter is pounced upon by the loyalists, often with vitriolic tones.
 And they have mantras, e.g.
 "Tidyverse showed me the fluidity of data!"

 One sees this especially in the Tidyiers' view of R's "apply" family of